i18next/i18next-parser/README.md

 [![NPM](https://nodei.co/npm/i18next-parser.png?downloads=true&stars=true)](https://www.npmjs.com/package/i18next-parser)

-When translating an application, maintaining the catalog by hand is painful.
-This package automate the process.
-Don't let the name fool you, it was originally built with i18next in mind but it works well with other i18n libraries.
+When translating an application, maintaining the translation catalog by hand is painful.
+This package automates this process.

 ## Features

 - Choose your weapon: A CLI, a standalone parser or a stream transform
-- Three built in lexers: Javascript, HTML and Handlebars
+- 4 built in lexers: Javascript, JSX, HTML and Handlebars
 - Creates one catalog file per locale and per namespace
-- Backs up the old keys your code doesn't use anymore in `namespace_old.json` catalog.
+- Backs up the old keys your code doesn't use anymore in `namespace_old.json` catalog
-- Restores keys from the `_old` file if the one in the translation file is empty.
+- Restores keys from the `_old` file if the one in the translation file is empty
 - Supports i18next features:
   - **Context**: keys of the form `key_context`
   - **Plural**: keys of the form `key_plural` and `key_plural_0`
-- Behind the hood, it's a stream transform (so it works with gulp)
-- Supports es6 template strings (in addition to single/double quoted strings) with ${expression} placeholders
+- Tested on Node 6+

 ## DISCLAMER: `1.0.0-beta`